Sun Wukong and the Buddhist Saint Mulian

 The far more accurate Anthony C. Yu translations reads:

-Inside our ocean treasury is that piece of rare magic iron by which the depth of the Heavenly River is fixed.
-These past few days the iron has been glowing with a strange and lovely light (Wu and Yu, 2012, p.
-135) (emphasis mine).
+Inside our ocean treasury is that piece of rare magic iron by which the depth of the Heavenly River is fixed (emphasis added).
+These past few days the iron has been glowing with a strange and lovely light (Wu and Yu, 2012, vol. 1, p.
+135).

 Most importantly, the novel is quite clear on how much the staff weighs: